darklang/dark/docs/bs-tea.md

 ## Closed over values

 An important consideration in using keys is that sometimes the value of a property is a function.
-Since OCaml cannot compare functions, you need to use the `key` to tell bs-tea whether the nested value is the same or not.
+Since ReScript cannot compare functions, you need to use the `key` to tell bs-tea whether the nested value is the same or not.
 If you do not include all data in the key, bs-tea will not change the DOM, and so the DOM will continue to include stale nodes (which are rendering the old Vdom).

 If you use `uniq` instead, it will just recalculate the vdom each time.
 This seems like it should be fine, but hides a subtle bug: it will always replace the DOM nodes, which causes events triggered on those nodes to be dropped (presumably becaue the event handler is briefly missing).